DillonWard/Countdown-Mobile-Application/README.md

 ### Gesture Consideration
 Speech is used for a number of reasons.
 For one, using speech will help the user practice interacting with Cordova, familiarising them with some of the built-in tools that come with the phone which is becoming more and more necessary as schools and the learning process becomes more of an electronic process.

+Secondly, using voice to solve puzzles will require quicker thinking and is a simple solution to interacting with the game.
 # Technologies
 ## Ionic
 ### What is Ionic?